• Skip to primary navigation

 Don’t feel embarrassed to ask for more information or to clarify the job they are calling about.
 Simply ask them to repeat what company they are with and the job title.

 If you need to stall while you look for the resume you submitted, cover letter and company research, just let the recruiter know you are looking for the information.
-(You are showing how organized and prepared you are.)
+(You are showing how organized and prepared for the phone interview you are.)

 2. Just Talk Loudly To Drown Out The Police Sirens